Chat with us, powered by LiveChat

 5. Learning Curve

-Cordova is based on the most popular and basic technologies used in the web development industry – HTML, CSS, and Javascript.
+Cordova is based on the most popular and basic technologies used in the web development industry – HTML, CSS, and JavaScript.
 That’s why it is easy to learn and understand.
 Any developer can start working on Cordova within a week.

 However, before learning Flutter, a developer should have a basic understanding of Dart.
 It takes time to learn Dart before being able to use Flutter effectively.